 The Academy complies with all relevant federal and state legislation regarding accommodation for disability.
-Nevertheless, special facilities and services available to students with disabilities are limited and the campus is not barrier free.
 Students needing accommodations should contact the Accessibility Service office.

 Orientation and Regimental Training Program

 Prior to the start of classes, all new students to MMA are required to attend an orientation session, a program designed to familiarize students with the facilities, programs, and organization of the college and to ease the transition into college life.
 For members of the Regiment the program includes a period of training in the traditions of the Academy, as a preparation for the rigorous life of a midshipman.